shaw-rohit/AMP-Channel-Creator/README.md

 **IMPORTANT: This program requires a display with resolution 1920 x 1080 without scaling.
 The display scaling must be set to 100%.**

 ## Usage
-Before running, make sure you have correctly set the file directories in _channels.py_.

 1. Run main.py
 <pre>   python main.py    </pre>
 2. Enter the name of the channel to be created